 - International students - Applicants who are not United States citizens or permanent residents of the U.S. and are interested in obtaining a student visa (F-1) must complete an online International Student Application.
 Visit the International Admissions page for additional information including a list of required documents and an estimation of costs.

 - Dual Enrollment students - A growing number of individual high school and homeschool students taking classes as Dual Enrollment students, are accumulate enough credits to graduate from their high school or homeschool and receive an Associate degreee at the same time.
 Dual Enrollment students who meet credit requirements to graduate from a program, should meet with Admissions as early as possible in their final spring semester and submit a paper MCC application and graduation application.
 17 Dual Enrollment students graduated with Associate degrees in Spring 2022.
+Visit the Dual Enrollment website for additional information.

 - Students interested in registering for a credit class or classes at Middlesex without enrolling in an Academic Pathway or Program have registration options: